MilesMcBain/rmdgh/README.md

 `{r}`.
 The output will be as if you had called `reprex::reprex()` on the code in that chunk.
 Code in these chunks is self-contained, as per regular reprexes.

+## Saving Issues

+If you'd like to create a workflow where you stash some issues locally to work through checkout `save_issue()` for saving issues in a configurable location - defaulting to `./issues`.
+The location is configurable in the `rmdgh_issue_location` option.

 # FAQ